samrmur/AllThingsStarWars/README.md

 # AllThingsStarWars
 A React Native application about containing Star Wars information from the first six movies.
-All the information comes from the a hosted server that runs the following the GraphQL server: https://github.com/graphql/swapi-graphql
+All the information comes from the a hosted server that runs the following the GraphQL application: https://github.com/graphql/swapi-graphql

 ### Stack
 - React